-Acquisition-related contingent consideration totaled \$0.3 million for both of the three month periods ended March 31, 2017 and March 31, 2016 and was related to our acquisitions of Mediscan and USR.
+Acquisition-related contingent consideration totaled \$0.3 million for the three months ended June 30, 2017 and \$0.2 million for the three months ended June 30, 2016 and was related to our acquisitions of Mediscan and USR since their dates of acquisition.
 See Note 9 - Fair Value Measurements to our condensed consolidated financial statements.